Alberanif/SCRIPTS/README.md

 # SCRIPTS
-The main objetive of this repository is disponibilize some scripts coded in python that will help you to download videos, audio, build graphs and a lot more.
+The main objective of this repository is to provide various Python scripts that can help you download videos and audio, build graphs, and much more.
+Feel free to contribute to the projects!